PlasticDigits/cmm-ustc-preregister/smartcontracts-terraclassic/README.md

    - Refunds from other contracts
    - Any other mechanism that deposits USTC without using the `Deposit` function

-3. **Withdrawals**: When users withdraw, both `total_deposits` and the contract balance decrease.
-When the owner withdraws, only the contract balance decreases (not `total_deposits`), as the owner can withdraw any accumulated balance.
+3. **User Withdrawals**: When users withdraw, both `total_deposits` and the contract balance decrease.

+4. **Owner Withdrawals**: When the owner withdraws via `OwnerWithdraw`, only the contract balance decreases (not `total_deposits`). **This is intentional**: user deposit records remain in storage to enable future conversion to tokens in a separate contract.
+The owner can call `OwnerWithdraw` multiple times - after a withdrawal, if users deposit additional USTC, the owner can withdraw again (subject to timelock requirements).

 **Use Cases**:
 - `total_deposits`: Use this to track how much users have deposited through the contract interface
 - Contract balance (via queries): Use this to know the actual USTC amount available for owner withdrawal
+- User balances: Tracked in storage for future token conversion, independent of contract balance

 The `ValidateIndex` query can help verify that the sum of individual user deposits matches `total_deposits` for validation purposes.

+### Owner Withdrawal and User Balance Conversion

+The contract is designed to support a two-phase process:

+1. **Preregistration Phase**: Users deposit USTC tokens, which are tracked in the contract's storage.
+The owner can withdraw accumulated USTC tokens (subject to a 7-day timelock) while user deposit records remain intact.

+2. **Token Conversion Phase**: A future contract will read user deposit balances from this contract and issue tokens accordingly.
+User balances are preserved in storage specifically for this purpose, even after owner withdrawals.

+This design allows the owner to access funds while maintaining the deposit history needed for token conversion.

 ## Error Handling